KaiKenju/ExpenseTrackerApp/README.md

 # 🚀 Requirement
 - Android Studio: Android studio giraffe 2022.3.1 patch 3 or more
-- Android SDK:  Android Gradle Plugin Version 7.2.1 or more\n Gradle Version : 7.3.3 or more
+- Android SDK:  Android Gradle Plugin Version 7.2.1 or more and Gradle Version : 7.3.3 or more

 # 🚀 Dependencies